sergiokoval/E.Homework.Devices/README.md

 The data access layer has been omitted in order to make application easy to run.
 Currently the data being persisted in memory on web server.

-System provides basic telemetry statistic data presentation for monitoring and  measurements view done by connected devices.
+System provides basic Live Telemetry Statistic data presentation for monitoring and measurements view done by connected devices.

 ![ScreenShot](https://github.com/sergiokoval/E.Homework.Devices/raw/master/UI_Screenshot.png)